rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-introduction.md

 After reading this guide you will understand the following information:

--   What Autoscale does and the core concepts that drive it
+-   What Auto Scale does and the core concepts that drive it
--   The Autoscale current policy options and how group configurations affect policy execution
+-   The Auto Scale current policy options and how group configurations affect policy execution
--   How to use the Autoscale control panel to create a scaling group and policies
+-   How to use the Auto Scale control panel to create a scaling group and policies
--   Where to go next to get the most out of Autoscale
+-   Where to go next to get the most out of Auto Scale

-### What you can do with Rackspace Autoscale
+### What you can do with Rackspace Auto Scale

-You can use Rackspace Autoscale to perform the following tasks:
+You can use Rackspace Auto Scale to perform the following tasks:

 -   Create a policy to add more servers at a specific time of day on a recurring basis or just one time; use cron to set the schedule, or